Braves vs. Reds Player Props Betting Odds

 Acuna Stats

-- Acuna hopes to build on a five-game hitting streak in this matchup.
-During his last five outings he is hitting .348 with a home run, three walks and two RBI.
+- Acuna will look for his seventh straight game with a hit in this contest.
+During his last 10 outings he is batting .325 with three home runs, seven walks and seven RBI.

 Acuna Recent Games